YourePrettyGood/PseudoreferencePipeline/README.md

 Note that you need to set paths to the executables (and jar files) in pipeline_environment.sh, as this pipeline actively ignores your PATH variable.
 This is intentional to ensure you know precisely which version of each dependency you are using.
 Some cluster sysadmins like to change things up on you, and keep you on your toes ;)

 A typical DNAseq variant calling job involves the following tasks in sequence:
-1. indexDictFai.sh on the wrapped reference genome
+1. `indexDictFai.sh` on the wrapped reference genome
-1. iADMD (mapping, sorting, and marking of duplicates)
+1. `MAP`, aka `iADMD` (mapping, sorting, and marking of duplicates)
-1. MERGE (optional, depending on dataset, adjusts ReadGroups and merges BAMs)
+1. `MERGE` (optional, depending on dataset, adjusts ReadGroups and merges BAMs)
-1. IR (indel realignment with GATK IndelRealigner)
+1. `IR` (indel realignment with GATK IndelRealigner)
-1. HC or MPILEUP (variant calling with GATK HaplotypeCaller or BCFtools mpileup)
+1. `HC` or `MPILEUP` (variant calling with GATK HaplotypeCaller or BCFtools mpileup)
-1. DEPTH (calculate windowed, per-scaffold, or genome-wide depth)
+1. `DEPTH` (calculate windowed, per-scaffold, or genome-wide depth)
-1. PSEUDOFASTA (filtering of variants and masking of sites to make a diploid pseudoreference FASTA)
+1. `PSEUDOFASTA` (filtering of variants and masking of sites to make a diploid pseudoreference FASTA)

 The RNAseq pipeline involves the following tasks in sequence:
-1. indexDictFai.sh on the wrapped reference genome
+1. `indexDictFai.sh` on the wrapped reference genome
 1. Align using the `STAR` task
 1. (Optional if multiple libraries per sample) Merge BAMs from the `STAR` task together using the `MERGE` task
 1. Realign around indels using the `IRRNA` task